lu-kno/DeskOrganizerWeBots/README.md

   - [used to avoid tracking of some world files](#used-to-avoid-tracking-of-some-world-files)
   - [sources](#sources)

-  - [ ] complete source code comments and docstrings
   - [ ] fix indexing of table of contents in pdf
   - [ ] (optional) config.yaml file to change global flags and maybe set parameters
+  - [x] complete source code comments and docstrings (Only first version comments in ArmController, still good enough for hand in)

-  - [X] write abstract
+  - [x] write abstract
   - [x] record video of robot in action (already recorded by Lu)

   - [ ] implement functionality START_WITH_RANDOMIZED_TABLE